 Do you believe what your VPN says about its logging policies?

-A recent court case in Massachusetts has once again proven that some VPNs with “zero log” policies are indeed keeping logs and handing this information over to authorities.
+A recent court case in Massachusetts has once again proven that some VPN services with “zero log” policies are indeed keeping logs and handing this information over to authorities.

 In this guide we’ll examine the recent case and other examples to illustrate what’s going on and how you can protect yourself.